VitouV2/KH-TrafficSign-Detection/README.md

 ### 2. Running the Trained Model (Prediction)

 You can run the model on images, video files, or a live webcam feed using the Ultralytics CLI.
+Run Predict.py for live cam
+or vdo_test.py for Video
+and evaluate.py for test image

 #### A. On a Single Image/Video